Mark Canha Preview, Player Props: Brewers vs. Phillies

 Mark Canha At The Plate

-- Canha has 20 doubles, a triple, eight home runs and 41 walks while batting .249.
+- Canha has 20 doubles, a triple, eight home runs and 41 walks while hitting .249.

+- Canha has reached base via a hit in 66 games this season (of 111 played), and had multiple hits in 17 of those games.

-- Canha has had at least one RBI in 28.2% of his games this season (31 of 110), with two or more RBI 10 times (9.1%).
-He has also accounted for three or more of his team's runs in two contests.
+- Canha has an RBI in 31 of 111 games this season, with multiple RBI in 10 of them.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.